 where to stay

-What’s great about Bologna is that it’s not a typical “tourist destination” so you get a lot more for your money especially when it comes to accommodations.
-I found an Airbnb directly across from the Basilica of San Francesco which offered stunning views of Bologna’s rooftops from its private terrace as well as incredible views of the Basilica from the buildings 180 degrees, fully windowed, top floor.
+What’s great about Bologna is that it’s not a typical “tourist destination” so you get a lot more for your money, especially when it comes to accommodations.
+I found an Airbnb directly across from the Basilica of San Francesco which offered stunning views of Bologna’s rooftops from its private terrace.
+The building also offered a 180-degree fully windowed top floor with incredible views of the Basilica.

 Below are accommodations that offer great views and are located right in the city center.